microsoft/Dynamics365Commerce.ScaleUnit/src/ScaleUnitSample/Readme.md

 While the local scale unit is serving the requests, you can observe "DEBUG CONSOLE" to watch its internal diagnostics logging in real-time which can be helpful while debugging.

-#### Switching from IIS mode to Self-Hosted mode
-If you will switch between IIS and Self-Hosted modes make sure to do the below steps (if this is your first run - you can skip them because those settings are default ones):
-- In VS Code hit the button *Run and Debug (Ctrl+Shift+D)*, a Drop Down Menu with a green arrow will be displayed under the top navigation bar, select there *Debug with Self-Host*
-- Open the file [.vscode/tasks.json](./.vscode/tasks.json) and make sure *baseProduct_UseSelfHost* is set to *true*.

 ## IIS mode
 This is a complete on-prem Scale Unit with all the components matching real production deployments where nothing is mocked.